• Home

 Some aquaculture species, like oysters and seaweed, don’t even require farmers to feed them.
 They can truly improve environmental conditions by filtering nutrients and mitigating some weather exchange impacts.

-Importantly, no longer all aquaculture is created identical.
-Thus, the U.S. Has the possibility to employ clean and sturdy regulatory standards that also consider our wild fisheries and marine ecosystems.
+Importantly, no longer is all aquaculture created identical.
+Thus, the U.S. has the possibility to employ clean and sturdy regulatory standards that also consider our wild fisheries and marine ecosystems.

 Denise W. Janicki